rubuntu/rubuntu.github.io/a-journey-towards-driverless-ai.md

 - Attend Data Science Meetups & Conferences

 As a programming language you can learn R or Python, but also tools with GUI such as KNIME, RapidMiner, IBM SPSS Modeler, among others.
+As you would work with relational databases, it is very important to learn SQL.

 _**The long answer:**_
 A long answer is to tell you about my journey to Data Science.